Risk of Malaria clinical trial ending uninformatively

 Amidst these concerns, predictive tools powered by machine learning are becoming increasingly invaluable.
 One such tool is the Clinical Trial Risk Tool developed by Fast Data Science.
 This tool leverages machine learning to predict the risk of a trial based on its protocol text.

-How does it work?
+How does the Clinical Trial Risk Tool work?

-The tool starts by analyzing the protocol of the proposed clinical trial which normally encompasses information such as the number of participants, length of trial, and uncontrolled variables.
+The tool starts by analysing the protocol of the proposed clinical trial which normally encompasses information such as the number of participants, length of trial, and uncontrolled variables.
 Each of these factors carries potential risks that could impact the informativeness of the trial.

 The machine learning algorithm then recognizes patterns among these factors from previously conducted successful and unsuccessful trials.
 Consequently, it estimates a risk score for the new trial based on the presence of these factors.
 This, in turn, provides vital information to researchers and policymakers who can then make informed decisions on whether to proceed with the trial, make necessary adjustments, or consider other options.